BlueHatbRit/stencyl-workshop/README.md

 # Introduction to Stencyl
-Codingbug Stencyl Workshop by Elliot Blackburn @ Sparkol
+Codingbug Stencyl Workshop by Sparkol

 This workshop is designed to give children between 11 and 14 years an introduction into [Stencyl](http://www.stencyl.com/ "Stencyl").
 A game engine and editor for creating 2D games using click and drag code and environment creation.